devtechsystems/devtechsys.com/_projects/Institutional-Reform-and-Restr.md

 ---
-title: Institutional Reform And Restr
-Project Title: Institutional Reform and Restructure of the Regional Administration of the National Authority of the Environment of the Government of Panama Start Year: '2000'
+title: Institutional Reform and Restructure of the Regional Administration of the National Authority of the Environment of the Government of Panama Project Title: Institutional Reform and Restructure of the Regional Administration of the National Authority of the Environment of the Government of Panama Start Year: '2000'